nstarke/nstarke.github.io/0051-firmware-archaeology-netgear-gs110tpv2.md

 ```

-Looks like the help prompt is back function is back!
+Looks like the help prompt is back!
 Is the handler function for the help command in this version too?
 Searching for the string `Available Commands` again does not return a referenced string, so it looks like the `help` function handler is not present.

 Indeed, when I run `help` on version `5.4.2.33` I see this no help function output but also no error message indicating an invalid command.